eimhin/chordshift/README.md

 ### Drift

-Probabilistic runtime chord substitution — the sequencer may replace degrees with harmonically related alternatives on a clock-synced interval.
+Gradually evolving chord changes — the sequencer may swap notes for nearby scale tones on a clock-synced interval.

 | Parameter      | Range                                    | Default | Description                                        |
 | -------------- | ---------------------------------------- | ------- | -------------------------------------------------- |